 There are many cases of schools that are registered as a business but are not registered as a commercial driving school in Florida.
 You can click here to see a list from the FLHSMV website.

-- Check the individual instructor’s license to be a commercial driving school instructor. [click here to see an example] There should be no alteration or correction.
+- Check the individual instructor’s license to be a commercial driving school instructor.
+There should be no alteration or correction.

 It MUST be the original and not a copy and have the correct picture unaltered.

 It MUST be registered to that school and ONLY that school or it is not valid

 There are a lot of schools with part-time Uber Drivers, for example, driving around with your student.

 - Confirm the Driving Schools Commercial Insurance.
 Many schools get a small policy to get approved by the state but limit some of the coverages and try to cover with personal car insurance or go without.